GWarrenn/gwarrenn.github.io/_posts/2020-05-21-Definitive-Gatorade-Ranking.md

 <a name="finding-3"></a>
 Interestingly, there is a relatively positive linear relationship between familiarity and favorability towards various flavors.
 On average, a one percent unit increase in familiarity leads to a .16 increase in Gatorade GPA with an R-squared of .37).
 This means that the more people are familiar with a flavor, the more likely they are to rate it favorably.

-Additionally, both of my personal favorites -- Fierce Grape and Orange -- are outliers to this linear model, sitting in the Square of Death, with higher than average familiarity and lower than average ranking, meaning that most people know them and they hate them.
+Additionally, both of my personal favorites -- Fierce Grape and Orange -- are outliers to this linear model, sitting in the **Square of Death**, with higher than average familiarity and lower than average ranking, meaning that most people know them and they hate them.
 If you need to reach me, I'm going to be in a dark room coping with the fact that I have poor taste in Gatorade.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/gatorade-ranking/images/gatorade_ranking/1_1_name_recognition_plot.png)